 - Be honest about your riding skill and consult with your tour guide or horseman before choosing the right one for you.

-- Do not try to wear or take off your clothes while you are on a horseback.
+- Do not try to wear or take off your clothes while you are on horseback.
 Ask your companions to stop when you need to adjust your riding gear, including clothes.

 - Do not shout loud when you gallop.
 It makes your horse more excited, and you might have a hard time stopping him.

 - Also, as mentioned above, Mongolian horses rely on themselves most of the time.
-This means their defensive instinct is high, and reaction to any unusual object or movement is quick and abrupt.
+This means their defensive instinct is high, and their reaction to any unusual object or movement is quick and abrupt.
 Thus, be careful around the horse.